Tanjung Priok Access Toll Road: Construction

 Section E1, which started its operation on March 30, 2010, officially operates without tariff on April 17, 2011, while the other section is still under construction.

 Further Expansion

 There were plans to build the Section West 1 Priok of West Priok toll road with Jampea-Kampung Bahari and Section West 2 Kampung Bahari of Tanjung Priok Port which was scheduled to be implemented in 2020, however this project wasn't considered as urgent as sections E1, E2, and NS due to the current operating sections are considered sufficient to meet the needs of roads in the region at this time.

 Opening

-Tanjung Priok Access Toll Road was finally opened to the public after it was inaugurated by President Joko Widodo on April 15, 2017.
+Tanjung Priok Access Toll Road was inaugurated to the public after it was inaugurated by President Joko Widodo on April 15, 2017.
 The toll road is managed temporarily by PT Jalantol Lingkarluar Jakarta (JLJ) on Kebon Bawang-Rorotan and PT Citra Marga Nusaphala Persada at segment of Kebon Bawang-SS Plumpang before being managed permanently by PT Hutama Karya.
-After inaugurated by President Joko Widodo, this toll road was free for 1 month.
+After inaugurated by President Joko Widodo, this toll road was free for a month.